apache/flink/docs/dev/stream/state.md

 As a side note, the keyed state can also be initialized in the `initializeState()` method.
 This can be done using the provided `FunctionInitializationContext`.

+#### ListCheckpointed

+The `ListCheckpointed` interface is a more limited variant of `CheckpointedFunction`, which only supports list-style state with even-split redistribution scheme on restore.
+It also requires the implementation of two methods:

+{% highlight java %}
+List<T> snapshotState(long checkpointId, long timestamp) throws Exception;

+void restoreState(List<T> state) throws Exception;
+{% endhighlight %}

+On `snapshotState()` the operator should return a list of objects to checkpoint and `restoreState` has to handle such a list upon recovery.
+If the state is not re-partitionable, you can always return a `Collections.singletonList(MY_STATE)` in the `snapshotState()`.

 ### Stateful Source Functions